neurohacked/hack-the-planet/README.md

 # Hack the Planet
-Hack your rival hackers to prove you are the best hacker!
+Hack your rivals to prove you are the best!

 ## Game Logic